SystemsGenetics/GEMmaker/README.md

 GEMmaker comes with two examples **Local Run Example** and **Remote Run Example**

-To execute the GEMmaker with an example dataset you must first rename the **nextflow.config.example** file as **nextflow.config**.
+To execute the GEMmaker with an example data set you must first rename the **nextflow.config.example** file as **nextflow.config**.

 You should then ensure that the **trimmomatic.clip_path** option in the **nextflow.config** file is set to the full path where the Trimmomatic clipping files are housed.
 Replace the text **<ILLUMINACLIP_PATH>** placeholder text with the path.

 The example config file also has an example profile for running this workflow on a SLURM cluster.
-To use the SLURM profile you must, at a minimum, change the **<QUEUE_NAME>** placeholder text to be the name of the queue used for submission on your cluster.
+If you want to use the SLURM profile you must, at a minimum, change the **<QUEUE_NAME>** placeholder text to be the name of the queue used for submission on your cluster.
 If you require additional settings you can adjust the profile as per the [NextFlow configuration documentation](https://www.nextflow.io/docs/latest/config.html#config-profiles).

+Additional information on what is in the test data can be found in the **GEMmaker/examples/README.md** file.
+This contains information on what is going on behind the scene, and what to do if you are interested in using the **Remote Run** feature of GEMmaker, which will automatically download RNA-seq read files from NCBI.
 ---

 ## Test using your own data.